MooersLab/writingContract/README.md

 ## Zettelkastens

 The contract template mentions [zettelkastens](https://zettelkasten.de/posts/overview/) (slip-boxes).
-These are knowledge bases.
+These are knowledge bases that may assest the development of new writing projects.
-The paper version is akin to a card catalog of your knowledge.
+The paper version of the zettlekasten is akin to a card catalog of your knowledge.
-Many electronic versions have been implemented.
+Many electronic versions have been implemented in the past decade.
-Their graphical views of your knowledge web resembles an extended mindmap.
+Some of them provide graphical views of your knowledge base that resembles an extended mindmap.

 I think [Obsidian](https://help.obsidian.md/Obsidian/Index) is the best option (i.e., intuitive to use, free, data stored locally).
 Emacs users will probably want to be [org-roam](https://www.orgroam.com/) because it is easier to capture entries on the fly than having to leave Emacs to use another application.